Visitors were arriving.

 06. IMPACT

-We delivered our findings to the cieTrade team in a live client presentation.
+We delivered our findings to the cieTrade team in a stakeholder presentation

 The study closed with a formal presentation to cieTrade stakeholders.
-Findings, before/after mockups, and prioritized recommendations were delivered via Zoom.
+Findings, before and after mockups, and prioritized recommendations were delivered via Zoom and in a written report.

-The cieTrade team was receptive and engaged throughout the presentation.
-They asked clarifying questions about specific findings, particularly around the brochure flow and homepage recommendations.
-While we didn't receive formal written feedback, the conversation suggested the findings would be helpful as they revise their website and make marketing decisions.
+The cieTrade team was receptive and asked clarifying questions about specific findings, particularly around the brochure flow and homepage recommendations.

 Next step, implementation!